Ximtecs/PyTorch-YOLOv3_WheatDetection/README.md

 ##### Download pretrained weights
     $ cd weights/
     $ bash download_weights.sh
-    (Not that the default implementation only uses the tiny-weights)
+    (Note that the default implementation only uses the tiny-weights)

 #### Download Global_Wheat_Competition
     If you want to use the kaggle API you need to setup username and key.
     This can be done by creating a json file in:    $Home/.kaggle/kaggle.json Afterwards, run the comand:

     $ chmod 600 $Home/.kagggle/kaggle.json

     Once the username and key is set up, run the following command:

     $ cd data/WheatDetection/
     $ bash get_Wheat.sh

 ## Train/test/detect
     Training, testing and detection, has all been setup to use the data as setup in the previous step.
     To run these simply run:

     $ python train.py
     $ python testing.py
     $ python detection.py

     Note that the train.py as default takes the 50th checkpoint as input.
     As such, it must run for at least 50 iterations or you should change the weights.
     The detection.py takes as default the target images that requiere object detection for the competitions